mcneel/computeclient_js/docs/Surface.rst

    :param float tolerance: Offset accuracy.
    :param bool multiple: (default False) If True, all parameters are expected as lists of equal length and input will be batch processed

-   :return: The offsetted surface or None on failure.
+   :return: The offset surface or None on failure.
    :rtype: rhino3dm.Surface
 .. js:function:: RhinoCompute.Surface.fit(thisSurface, uDegree, vDegree, fitTolerance, multiple=false)